prakharsharma/CarND-Advanced-Lane-Lines/README.md

     1. Try out ways of smoothing measurements across previous frames other than simple mean.
     1. Build a numerical (between `0` and `1`) measure of confidence for detection and use it to qualify detection as good or bad.
 Some ideas to consider
         1. Width of lane matches to the known lane width (or range of allowed lane widths in the country).
-        1. Low variance of lane width in a frame, i.e., detected left and right lines stay close to parallel.
+        1. Low variance of lane width in a frame, i.e., detected left and right lines stay parallel to each other.
-        1. Low variance in lane width measured across successive frames.
+        1. Low variance of lane width measured across successive frames.
-        1. Low variance in radius of curvature measures across frames.
+        1. Low variance of radius of curvature measures across frames.
     1. Current implementation looks for lane lines in a window size of 100 (configurable) around the lane line points detected for the previous frame.
 It is worthwhile to experiment with different window sizes and maybe learn the right window size.
 1. Finally, I will like to use deep learning for lane lines detection and compare how it performs against a CV approach.